This is a tutorial for the Champions custom card maker by Landstander.

 Click the pencil next to the set name, change the name, then hit enter to save it.

-Note that this will not change your cards until you hit OK.
+Note that this will not change any text your cards until you click Save in the set manager.

 Sort a set of cards